 Thames Laboratories were then commissioned to complete a formal review of the building and management systems that were in place.
 Alongside this work, a major project was about to commence on the site that included significant elements of asbestos work.
 We were asked to act as the Asbestos Consultant as well as the Quantity Surveyor for the asbestos elements of this project; this involved the preparation of all the necessary supporting documents.

 We have undertaken a number of key projects for this High Profile University and continue to work for the University.
 The range of services we have provided to this client are set out below:

 • Re-inspection Surveys

 • Asbestos Removals Project Manager

 • Quantity Surveyor

-We were approached by the University to assist with the design of the asbestos elements of this project and join the project management team as the asbestos project managers.
+We were approached by the university to assist with the design of the asbestos elements of this project and to join the Project Management team as the Asbestos Project Managers.
 Our work commenced with a detailed review of the requirements for the chilled water installation, followed by an analysis of the areas that would need to be accessed and the impact the works would have upon and asbestos materials.

-Following this detailed process we were able to produce tender documentation for the asbestos removal works.
-Using the Universities approved list of contractors prices were sought for the works and alongside the client we undertook both a quality and cost based assessment to determine which contractor would be successful.
+Following this detailed process, we were able to produce tender documentation for the asbestos removal works.
+Using the Universities approved list of contractors, prices were sought for the works and alongside the client, we undertook both quality and cost-based assessments to determine which contractor would be successful.